joeywatts/native.js/README.md

 # Project Status

+## JavaScript API

+See the foundation of the [UI Framework API](UIFrameworkAPI.md).

 ## Android

-Very little ground work has been laid at this point.
+Some basic functionality has been implemented.
 So far, I have started the Android implementation of **native.js**, running on top of Mozilla's *Rhino* JavaScript engine.
 Another option was Google's *V8* JavaScript engine, but I decided on Rhino because V8 is a much larger library and it uses C++, which would require me to use the NDK, while Rhino is pure Java.
+See the framework status page for more details.

 ### [Android UI Framework Status](android/UIFrameworkStatus.md)